-Uber Technologies (NYSE:UBER) has agreed to buy food-delivery service Postmates for $2.65 billion.
+Uber Technologies has agreed to buy food-delivery service Postmates for $2.65 billion.
 The companies will likely announce the deal today.
 So far, the companies haven’t commented on the matter.

 According to a Reuters report, “The deal has been approved by Uber’s board and could be announced as soon as Monday, Bloomberg reported, adding that Pierre-Dimitri Gore-Coty, head of Uber’s food delivery business, Uber Eats, is expected to continue to run the combined delivery business.”

 The report also said, “Uber had plans to also acquire Grubhub Inc through its Uber Eats business, but walked away from the deal as Just Eat Takeaway.com NV eventually reached a $7.3 billion agreement last month to buy the U.S. online food delivery company.”

 Uber stock rose 5.9% in pre-market trading at 6:30 AM ET today.